How to Split Bills as a Couple

 One person pays the bills

 Even if you and your partner work, you might agree that one person is responsible for all the bills to make life easier.
-The other person might then contribute a specific amount to a joint savings account, which you could turn to for a family holiday or investing.
+The other person might then contribute a specific amount to a joint savings account, or take care of the rent or mortgage payments.

-The key thing to remember is that different things work for other couples, and there’s no right or wrong way to split the bills – you need to settle on an arrangement that works for you.
+The key thing to remember is all couples are different and there’s no right or wrong way to split the bills – you need to settle on an arrangement that works for you.

 Communicate